-According to Chapter 3, Section 1, active measures are the preventive and promotional work carried within an organisation to counteract discrimination and in other ways work for the realization of equal rights and opportunities regardless of sex, gender identity or expression, ethnicity, religion or other belief, disability, sexual orientation or age.
+According to Chapter 3, Section 1, active measures are the preventive and promotional work carried out within an organisation to counteract discrimination and in other ways work for the realization of equal rights and opportunities regardless of sex, gender identity or expression, ethnicity, religion or other belief, disability, sexual orientation or age.

-While it is positive that disability as well as all the other grounds are covered in relation to active measures in general, the problem with the active measures portion of the Act was not just the grounds covered, but the inadequacy of the monitoring and potential enforcement - and thus effectiveness of the measures themselves.
-The amendments to the Act simply did not deal with these issues.
+While it is positive that disability as well as all the other grounds are covered in relation to active measures in general, the problem with the active measures portion of the Act was not just the grounds covered, but also the inadequacy of the monitoring and potential enforcement - and thus effectiveness of the measures themselves.
+The amendments to the Act simply did not deal with more effective monitoring and enforcement.
 Some experts have pointed out that it is hard to understand how more paperwork will generate more equality.
-This is also indicated by the fact that the more specific and potentially more effective provisions concerning active measures relate only to the ground of sex (gender).
+This is also indicated by the fact that the more specific and potentially more effective provisions in Chapter 3 concerning active measures relate only to the ground of sex (gender).